Tropical Fuck Storm: 2022–2024: Satanic Slumber Party & other projects

 A Tropical Fuck Storm poster and (fellow Joyful Noise Recordings artist) No Joy LP made a brief cameo appearance in the 2022 Jordan Peele film, Nope.

 On 5 January 2023, the band announced that it would be cancelling all tour dates outside Australia for the rest of the year to accommodate Kitschin's stage three breast cancer diagnosis.

 Gareth Liddiard's side-project Springtime S/T had been released in 2021 followed by the Night Raver EP, and his solo albums Strange Tourist and the Bootlicker Series 2006-2016 were re-released during this caesura in the Tropical Fuck Storm project in combination with other efforts supporting Fiona's recovery.
 With successful treatment, the band scheduled tour dates for spring and summer 2024 and began tracking their next record.

 2025–present: Fairyland Codex

+Tropical Fuck Storm at La Route du Rock 2025.

 On 18 February 2025, in announcing their partnership with Fire Records and a US tour with Bill Orcutt, the band released "Goon Show" as a teaser for their upcoming album.
 This was succeeded by "Bloodsport", "Dunning Kruger's Loser Cruiser", and "Teeth Marché".

 "Fairyland Codex" was released 20 June 2025.
 The record was seen by many as a return to form after the sprawling "Deep States" several years prior, with less fractured, more straightforward songwriting and artwork evoking the band's debut.
 The album also featured Dunn in a more prominent role, providing unaccompanied lead vocals on three of its ten songs.